theycallhermax/kinoblue/README.md

     VARIANT=Silverblue
 ```

-The output file will be deploy.iso file in the same directory you have ran the above command in.
+The output file will be `deploy.iso` file in the same directory you have ran the above command in.

 ## Testing the image

 > [!CAUTION]
 >
-> All of these instructions are **temporary storage** and are deleted when you delete the container.
+> All of these instructions are **temporary storage** and are deleted when you shut down the container.

 ### Running in TTY mode